-In accordance with Table 1, it is recommended that cycle lanes with light segregation are a minimum width of 2.0m in order to provide appropriate clearance to provide sufficient effective width to allow overtaking within the confines of the cycle lane.
+In accordance with Table 1, it is recommended that cycle lanes with light segregation are a minimum width of 2.0m to provide sufficient effective width to allow overtaking within the confines of the cycle lane.

 Low level segregation is not recommended in areas where pedestrians may cross the carriageway as this presents a trip hazard.
 A run of low level features should begin with a vertical feature to alert road users of their presence.
 Vertical features should be repeated where a break in provision is required for side road and major junctions.